 “Sometimes we never know about these turn of events,” Fr.
 Dan said at his ordination in 2015.
 “If Fr.
 Bolser hadn’t hired me in 1994, you just never know what would have happened.”

 While at Saint Viator, he taught religion and Spanish and also served in its administration.
-Most recently, teaching worked to promote adult faith formation, both for faculty and staff, as well as parents.
+Most recently, he worked to promote adult faith formation, both for faculty and staff, as well as parents.

 Working with Mrs. Rita King, another religion teacher, they offer monthly service opportunities, prayer services, a Lenten book club and quarterly family Masses.

 Fr.
 Dan also works with retired Viatorians to get their reflections on the upcoming Sunday gospels, which he shares each week in an e-blast to thousands of Saint Viator alumni, families and students.